Moving on from a job can mean a lot of changes, but wherever life takes you next, you can rest assured that Qantas Super will be right by your side.

 - Fees and costs for Gateway will apply

-- You can change your investment option at any time – and you’ll have access to the same investment options as you do now
+- You can change your investment option at any time, including the time between ceasing employment and your transfer to Gateway – and you’ll have access to the same investment options as you do now

 - The dollar amount of insurance cover you have for death and total and permanent disablement will carry across.
 Your income protection cover stops.